-On June 22, 2016 the Company completed a private placement of 3 million units of the Company at US\$2.36 per unit for total gross proceeds of US\$7.08 million.
+Previously, on June 22, 2016 the Company had completed a private placement of 3 million units of the Company at \$2.36 per unit for net proceeds of \$6,640,000.

-Further, on October 16, 2015, the Company filed a Short Form Base Shelf Prospectus (the Shelf Prospectus).
+On October 16, 2015, the Company had filed a Short Form Base Shelf Prospectus (the Shelf Prospectus).
 The Shelf Prospectus and corresponding shelf registration statement allows the Company to offer up to \$250,000,000 of common shares, warrants and subscription receipts or any combination thereof during the 25-month period that the Shelf Prospectus is effective.
 The Shelf Prospectus is intended to give the Company the capability to access new capital from time to time.
+The Base shelf prospectus was utilized for the ATM facility, and as result, the remaining amount currently available under the Base Shelf Prospectus is \$242,000,000.